Varosha, Famagusta: Reopening to civilian inhabitation

 The population of Varosha was 226 in the 2011 Northern Cyprus census.

-In 2017, Varosha's beach was opened for the exclusive use of Turks (both Turkish Cypriots and Turkish nationals).
+In 2017, Varosha's beach was opened for the exclusive use by Turks (both Turkish Cypriots and Turkish nationals).

 In 2019, the Government of Northern Cyprus announced it would open Varosha to settlement.
 On 14 November 2019, Ersin Tatar, the prime minister of Northern Cyprus, announced that Northern Cyprus aims to open Varosha by the end of 2020.

 On 25 July 2019, Varosha Inventory Commission of Northern Cyprus started its inventory analysis on the buildings and other infrastructure in Varosha.

 On 9 December 2019, Ibrahim Benter, the Director-General of the Turkish Cypriot EVKAF religious foundation's administration, declared all of Maraş/Varosha to be the property of EVKAF.
 Benter said "EVKAF can sign renting contracts with Greek Cypriots if they accept that the fenced-off town belongs to the Evkaf."

-In 2019–20, inventory studies of buildings by the Government of Northern Cyprus were concluded.
-On 15 February 2020, the Turkish Bar Association organised a round table meeting at the Sandy Beach Hotel in Varosha, which was attended by Turkish officials (Vice President Fuat Oktay and Justice Minister Abdulhamit Gül), Turkish Cypriot officials, representatives of the Turkish Cypriot religious foundation Evkaf, and Turkish and Turkish Cypriot lawyers.
+In 2019 and 2020, inventory studies of buildings by the Government of Northern Cyprus were concluded.
+On 15 February 2020, the Turkish Bar Association organised a round table meeting at the Sandy Beach Hotel in Varosha, which was attended by Turkish officials (Vice-President Fuat Oktay and Justice Minister Abdulhamit Gül), Turkish Cypriot officials, representatives of the Turkish Cypriot religious foundation Evkaf, and Turkish and Turkish Cypriot lawyers.

 On 22 February 2020, Cyprus declared it would veto European Union funds to Turkish Cypriots if Varosha were opened to settlement.

 On 6 October 2020, Ersin Tatar, the Prime Minister of Northern Cyprus, announced that the beach area of Varosha would reopen to the public on 8 October 2020.
-Turkey's president, Recep Tayyip Erdoğan, said Turkey fully supported the decision.
-The move came ahead of the 2020 Northern Cypriot presidential election, in which Tatar was a candidate.
-Deputy Prime Minister Kudret Özersay, who had worked on the reopening previously, said that this was not a full reopening of the area, that this was just a unilateral election stunt by Tatar.
-His People's Party withdrew from the Tatar cabinet, leading to the collapse of the Turkish Cypriot government.
-The EU's diplomatic chief condemned the plan and described it as a "serious violation" of the U.N. ceasefire agreement.
-In addition, he asked Turkey to stop this activity.
-The U.N.
-Secretary-General expressed concern over Turkey's decision.
+Turkish President Recep Tayyip Erdoğan, said Turkey fully supported the decision.
+The move came ahead of the 2020 Northern Cypriot presidential election in which Tatar was a candidate.
+Deputy Prime Minister Kudret Özersay, who had worked on the reopening previously, said that was not a full reopening of the area but was just a unilateral election stunt by Tatar.
+His People's Party withdrew from the Tatar cabinet, which led to the collapse of the Turkish Cypriot government.

+The EU diplomatic chief condemned the plan and described it as a "serious violation" of the UN ceasefire agreement.
+In addition, he asked Turkey to stop the activity.
+The UN Secretary-General expressed concern over Turkey's decision.